 500 silver is less common than 900 silver and is primarily found in older British coins and cutlery.

-500 silver is more allergenic compared to 900 silver and is also more prone to tarnishing due to higher amount of non-silver content.
+It is also more allergenic compared to 900 silver and is more prone to tarnishing due to higher amount of copper content.

 What’s the Difference Between 900 Silver and Nickel Silver?